-4 hours per week (1 lecture - 3 lab) Fulfills core elements: 5,7,9,18,19
+Prerequisite: None 15 lecture - 45 lab hours Fulfills core elements: 5,7,9,18,19

 This is an introductory course to the operating principles and repair procedures of manual driveline systems.
 Units of study include a wide range of concepts dealing with such areas as: final drive systems, clutches, transmissions and transaxles.
 Both front and rear-wheel drive systems as well as four-wheel drive units are studied.
 Diagnosis and repair procedures on live vehicles is stressed.